prometheusresearch/baseline-codebase/src/rex.mart/README.rst

     Assessments loaded.
 If this specifies an Instrument with multiple Versions, or multiple different Instruments, all Instrument Definitions involved will be merged such that the data from their respective Assessments is loaded into a single set of relational tables.
+If the string ``@ALL`` is specified for this property, then all Instruments found in the system that are active and have at least one InstrumentVersion will be included in the Mart.
 This property is required.

 name
     This property specifies the base name of the table that the Assessments should be loaded in.
 If not specified, it takes the name of the first Instrument listed in the ``instrument`` property.
+Not allowed if using ``@ALL`` instruments.

 selector
     This property specifies an HTSQL query that will be run in the Mart that